integration code

 A few weeks ago, the CEO of Google, Sundar Pichai, was questioned by Congress about political bias in Google search and other Google products.
 We’re not here to get political, but one thing that came up frequently in their questioning was about what Google is capable of in terms of tracking our data and storing our information.

 So, the question is – what information does Google know about you?
-Most people who are using their phones or computers daily are interacting with Google and its products regularly, but most don’t know much about Google’s privacy policies.
-Although there are some conspiracy theorists out there who will tell you there’s much more to this, here’s what we know about what data Google tracks about you.
+Most people who use their phones or computers daily are interacting with Google and its products regularly, but most don’t know much about Google’s privacy policies.
+Although some conspiracy theorists out there will tell you there’s much more to this, here’s what we know about what data Google tracks about you.

 What Does Google Know About Me?